-The determination of the size and location of identifiable groups likely to be transit dependent is based on information currently available from the 2010 census as well as 2017 population estimates.
+The determination of the size and location of identifiable groups likely to be transit dependent is based on information currently available from the 2020 census.
 BCAG is the U.S. Census designated Affiliate Data Center for Butte County.
 This data is important to this analysis because studies have shown that age and income have a high correlation with automobile usage and transit dependency.
-Persons age 65 and over as well as youth are separated as a subset of the total population figures.
-These individuals are more likely to use transit services based solely on their age and also qualify for reduced fares.
+Persons aged 65 and over, as well as youth, are separated as a subset of the total population figures.
+These individuals are more likely to use transit services based solely on their age, and also qualify for reduced fares.